-Russia has also strategically aligned with Turkey, as that country is poised to leave the EU.
+Russia has also strategically aligned with Turkey, as that country is poised to leave the NATO.
 Turkey has the 6th largest air force in the world, the second largest army in Europe, after Russia, and the most powerful navy in the Mediterranean.
 In the past, Syria and Turkey have been adversaries but Moscow has been able to turn the tide in Istanbul by concocting a deal between itself, Syria and Turkey.

 Iran remains the big question.
 Moscow can’t get land-access to Syria’s ports without crossing over Iran, which lies between the two countries.
 Now that we know Trump associate and funder, Blackwater CEO’s Erik Prince, held a back channel meeting with Russian and UAE officials in the Seychelles, it’s become clear that Iran is the pivot on which the Trump-Putin pact turns.

 The thrust of the meeting in the Seychelles was, according to reports, to see if Russia would drop its support for Iran, in exchange for a more normalized sanctions-free involvement with the global community.
 That realignment will come at the cost of disrupting U.S. democracy and increasing Moscow’s presence in Libya, Syria, Turkey and wherever else Putin has his sights.
 If President Donald J. Trump can’t deliver a dropping of sanctions, Russia will remain loyal to Iran.
 Either way, Russia wins or at least forces the U.S. to play catch-up in this game of global 3D chess.